SerpentByte/work-remotely/jupyter_nb_remote.md

 Wrote hashed password to /home/<user>/.jupyter/jupyter_notebook_config.json
 ```
 ### Step 2
-Once the password has been generated you can start with hosting the sever.<\br>
+Once the password has been generated you can start with hosting the sever.

 In the terminal, ssh into the host and navigate to the location where you would
 want to open the notebook.
-Then type the following into the terminal<\br>
+Then type the following into the terminal

 ```$ jupyter notebook --no-browser --port=8889```

-This starts the server only with a broadcasting port of 8889 (default for local system is 8888)<\br>
+This starts the server only with a broadcasting port of 8889 (default for local system is 8888)

 __This terminal has to be kept open.__

 ### Step 3
-In a terminal on your guest, type<\br>
+In a terminal on your guest, type

 ```$ ssh -N -f -L localhost:8888:localhost:8889 <username>@<IP>```
-where username will be the username for host and IP is host's IP<\br>
+where username will be the username for host and IP is host's IP

-Example:<\br>
+Example:

 ssh -N -f -L localhost:8888:localhost:8889 user@192.168.0.1

 ### Step 4
-open your favourite browser and in the url type<\br>
+open your favourite browser and in the url type

-localhost:8888/<\br>
+localhost:8888/

 The notebook will as for the password setup in __step 1__, or whichever password you had setup earlier.
 On successfull login you will be able to see the homepage, but everything shown here is in the host device.